Skip to content

 Multi-state payroll compliance

 Gusto wins clearly for most businesses.
-Full multi-state filing included at base tier, in-platform state registration, automatic reciprocity handling.
-QuickBooks Payroll tier-gates several multi-state features and the workflows for managing employees across states are less streamlined.
-For 1–2 states both work; for many states (remote-first teams, distributed workforces), Gusto is meaningfully better.
+Full multi-state filing is included at the base tier, with in-platform state-withholding registration and automatic reciprocity handling.
+QuickBooks Payroll tier-gates several multi-state features, and the workflows for managing employees across states are less streamlined.
+For 1–2 states both work fine; for many states (remote-first teams, distributed workforces), Gusto is meaningfully better.
 Edge: Gusto.

 04